DanielOltean/Publishers-and-printed-books/README.md

 This project explores the publishers and the books they published in the Low Countries in the 17th century through a dataset of 1713 books from the library of the University of Leuven (KU Leuven).

+I use OpeRefine to prepare the data, Python to explore them, and Gephy to visualise the results.

 ==============================